sampan-dong/fastcatsearch-console/README.md

-## Builing
+## Building

-1. download source from github repository
+1. Download source from github repository

-2. maven it
+2. Maven it

     $ cd fastcatsearch-console-{version}
     $ maven install

-3. done
+3. Done

     Copy built directory to some where you want to install.
     Now, it's ready to run.